-Request a Connection: Request a connection with a fellow group member.
-LinkedIn will ask you how you know that person.
-When operating from the Find Alumni tool, how you know an individual is not included.
-Always remove the default invite text.
+- Request a Connection: When requesting a connection, always remove the default invite text.
 Include a personal note that indicates your reason for connecting and gratitude for any assistance that person can offer.
 If you are hoping for an informational interview, follow up with a longer message on that once you are connected.
 Be brief as LinkedIn limits the characters in the personal notes before connections are made.
 If you share a group with your potential connection, consider sending a message through the group page as it will allow you to write a longer message.